-BUSN 7279X Applied Business Research 30 hours conference; 3 credit Students will learn how to define a research problem, to evaluate secondary data, to choose the appropriate research design, to develop measurement instruments, to evaluate different sample designs, to collect primary data, to use various statistical techniques to analyze data, and to present data, research findings, and recommendations in an ethical manner.
-Prerequisite: Economics 7020X [720] or Business 7276X or Business 7278X.
 BUSN 7290X Internship Minimum of 140 hours of fieldwork; 3 credits Off-campus internship at a site approved and supervised by a faculty member.
-Final report and evaluation of supervisor are required.
-Prerequisite: Permission of the department Chemistry Department office: 359 Ingersoll Hall Extension Phone: 718.951.5458 Full-time Faculty Professors: Ciszkowska, Contel, Davenport, Gibney, Greer, Kobrak, Magliozzo, Murelli Associate Professors: Dowd, Gallicchio, Jarzecki, Juszczak, Mieszawska Assistant Professors: Gerona-Navarro, Torrente Lecturer: Mathias The Chemistry Department has a distinctive history and is recognized by the American Chemical Society for its ability to prepare chemistry students to enter the workplace in industry, education, and health fields.
+Final report and evaluation of supervisor are reauired.
+Prerequisite: Permission of the department Chemistry Department office: 359 Ingersoll Hall Extension Phone: 718.951.5458 Full-time Faculty Professors: Ciszkowska, Contel, Davenport, Gibney, Greer, Kobrak, Magliozzo, Murelli Associate Professors: Dowd, Gallicchio, Gerona-Navarro, Jarzecki, Juszczak, Mieszawska Assistant Professor: Torrente Lecturer: Mathias The Chemistry Department has a distinctive history and is recognized by the American Chemical Society for its ability to prepare chemistry students to enter the workplace in industry, education, and health fields.
 For over sixty years, the department's graduate programs have been a center of education and research for the city of New York.
 The many illustrious alumni in the field of chemistry include Nobel Laureate Stanley Cohen.
 With a supportive environment and small classes, students from a diverse population work closely with faculty.
 The department offers exciting opportunities for graduate students to pursue their goals in diverse areas of research in a dedicated campus building with over fifty thousand square feet of research and lab space.
 M.A. degree program in chemistry HEGIS code 1905; SED program code 02083 This program is intended for students who seek advanced study in the fundamentals of chemistry.
 It is appropriate for individuals wishing to pursue careers in the chemical and pharmaceutical industries in research and development or in quality control positions or as preparation for doctoral studies.
 Students complete the degree by passing a comprehensive exam.
-Matriculation requirements That reduction regain ements Applicants must offer the following: two terms of general chemistry including qualitative analysis; one term of analytical chemistry; two terms of organic chemistry; two terms of calculus; and two terms of general physics.
+Matriculation requirements That reduction regalitements Applicants must offer the following: two terms of general chemistry including qualitative analysis; one term of analytical chemistry; two terms of organic chemistry; two terms of calculus; and two terms of general physics.
 General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
 Degree requirements Thirty credits are required for the M.A. degree.